 What type of fixture is best?
 Room size is a big factor.
 If you have a large bedroom with high ceilings, a large ceiling-mounted light fixture might elegantly fill up some space.
 On the other hand, ceiling fixtures might needlessly dominate a small room.

 Another option for general lighting is floor lighting.
 These are free standing lights which you can put in a corner or elsewhere in a room.
 While the base does take up floor space, most floor lights are pretty thin and unobtrusive overall.
-Check out Lamps Plus for an idea of how much variety you can find in floor lamps.

 Finally, wall lights are also an option.
 More sophisticated wall lights can be built directly into the wall and operated by a switch.
 But there are simpler options, too.
 You can find battery or solar powered lights which use special tape to attach anywhere.
 IKEA has some examples of wall lights in a wide range of prices.